×

 tls:

-1 Use this exact syntax to specify TLS without specifying a custom certificate.
+Specifies the TLS configuration.
+Use the exact syntax shown to specify TLS without specifying a custom certificate.

 2. Create the Ingress object by running the following command: